Build your professional image and improve your organizational effectiveness by acquiring the skills needed to communicate confidently and effectively.

 Continuing Education Contact Hours: 7

-In her 'spare time' Lynn is also Faculty Advisor for Students in Free Enterprise (SIFE) Memorial, an international student organization focusing on enhancing entrepreneurial skills and community development.
-Under Lynn's mentorship, the SIFE Memorial team has consistently achieved top awards and accolades at both the national and international levels.
-In 2007 Lynn was awarded the John Dobson Faculty Advisor of the Year in Canada for her work with her SIFE team.
+In her 'spare time' Lynn is also Faculty Advisor for Enactus (formerly SIFE) Memorial, an international student organization focusing on enhancing entrepreneurial skills and community development.
+Under Lynn's mentorship, the Enactus Memorial team has consistently achieved top awards and accolades at both the national and international levels.
+In 2007 Lynn was awarded the John Dobson Faculty Advisor of the Year in Canada for her work with her Enactus team.

 Inquire about future dates or request a specific delivery of this offering for a group.